5-star Bolt drivers: these customer service tips guarantee a high driver rating

 If there’s only one customer service tip to remember from this article, then let it be this one – do your best to ensure the safety of everyone on board.

 Your focus should always be on the road and the traffic around you.
 You should only check your phone to see the map and route to your next pick-up or drop-off.
-Facebook, Whatsapp and checking your bank balance can wait.
+Facebook, Whatsapp and that phone call to a friend can wait.

 Talking about traffic, smooth and steady wins the race.
 There may be some occasions when your passenger is in a hurry, but there’s never a valid reason to go over the speed limit.
 At best, you’ll get a hefty fine, at worst you’ll end up in an accident.
 So, make sure to keep your eyes on the road, follow the traffic lights and do what you do best — drive safely.